nsidc/qgreenland/README.md

 This will remove the `dev` part from the version.
 For example, using the `release` part on `v1.2.1dev` will change the version to `v1.2.1`.

+# Troubleshooting

+## QGIS won't start on OSX Catalina

+QGIS is currently not "notarized" for Mac OSX.
+If you receive `The developer of this app needs to update it to work with this version of macOS.
+Contact the developer for more information.`, then, in your OSX menus, try:

+- "Security and Privacy"
+- "Allow apps downloaded from..."
+- "App Store and identified developers"
+- Locate QGIS here and select "Open anyway"